scmbradley/taskw-i3blocks/README.md

  - `TASKW_MAX_LENGTH` : the number of characters to truncate long task descriptions at
  - `TASKW_NOTASK_MSG` : the text to display if there are no active tasks
+ - `TASKW_SORT_URGENCY` : a boolean to determine whether to display the most urgent active task (or the default behaviour which is to display the task which has been active longest).